Xylopyrographer/LiteLED/README.md

 **Works with WiFi**

 - When used with a dual core ESP32 SoC, LiteLED is compatible with concurrent use of the WiFi system.
+- When using the PARLIO driver on supported SoC's a single core SoC should also be WiFi compatible.

 **Multi-Display Support**

 - Up to eight LED strips can be driven independently via the RMT driver.
-- With `LiteLEDpioGroup` (PARLIO), multiple strips are driven simultaneously from a single PARLIO TX unit with perfectly synchronised output and zero per-strip CPU overhead.
+- With `LiteLEDpioGroup` (PARLIO), multiple strips are driven simultaneously from a single PARLIO TX unit with synchronised output and zero per-strip CPU overhead.

 **PARLIO Driver**

 - `LiteLEDpio`: PARLIO-based single-strip driver, API-identical to `LiteLED`.
 Switch drivers with a single type change.
 - `LiteLEDpioGroup`: Multi-strip PARLIO driver.
-Register up to 8 strips on independent bit-lanes; one `show()` transmits all lanes in a single DMA transfer.
-Ideal for synchronised LED matrix or multi-zone setups.
+Register up to 16 strips on independent bit-lanes; all displays are updated in single DMA transfer.
+Ideal for synchronized LED matrix or multi-zone setups.

 **Configurable Color Order**